harikagujjula/react-project/src/components/UsingRedux/README.md

 ## How Redux works?
   * Maintains only one central data(state) store.
 You never have more.
     Ex: Authentication state, theme change state, etc all should have one store.
+  * The store data maintained by Redux can have multiple properties dependent / independent of each other.
   * Components subsribes to the store, so that whenever there is a change in the state, the components receive a part of redux to indicate the components re-execution(should re-render the UI).